Institutional Revolutionary Party

-The Institutional Revolutionary Party (Partido Revolucionario Institucional, /es/, PRI) is a political party in Mexico that was founded in 1929 as the National Revolutionary Party (Partido Nacional Revolucionario, PNR), then as the Party of the Mexican Revolution (Partido de la Revolución Mexicana, PRM) and finally as the PRI beginning in 1946.
+The Institutional Revolutionary Party (Partido Revolucionario Institucional, /es/, PRI) is a political party in Mexico that was founded in 1929 as the National Revolutionary Party (Partido Nacional Revolucionario, PNR).
+It became the Party of the Mexican Revolution (Partido de la Revolución Mexicana, PRM) in 1938 and the PRI in 1946.
 The party held uninterrupted power in the country for 71 years, from 1929 to 2000.

-The PNR was founded in 1929 by Plutarco Elías Calles, Mexico's paramount leader at the time and self-proclaimed Jefe Máximo (Supreme Chief) of the Mexican Revolution.
+The PNR was founded in 1929 by Plutarco Elías Calles, Mexico's paramount leader and self-proclaimed Jefe Máximo (Supreme Chief) of the Mexican Revolution.
 The party was created with the intent of providing a political space in which all the surviving leaders and combatants of the Mexican Revolution could participate to solve the severe political crisis caused by the assassination of president-elect Álvaro Obregón in 1928.
 Although Calles himself fell into political disgrace and was exiled in 1936, the party continued ruling Mexico until 2000, changing names twice until it became the PRI.

-The PRI governed Mexico as a de-facto one-party state for the majority of the twentieth century; besides holding the Presidency of the Republic, all members of the Senate belonged to the PRI until 1976, and all state governors were also from the PRI until 1989.
+The PRI governed Mexico as a de-facto one-party state for the majority of the twentieth century.
+Not only were all presidents of the country being members of the PRI, all members of the Senate belonged to the PRI until 1976, and all state governors were also from the party until 1989.
 Throughout the seven decades that the PRI governed Mexico, the party used corporatism, co-option, electoral fraud, and political repression to maintain political power.
 While Mexico benefited from an economic boom which improved the quality of life of most people and created political stability during the early decades of the party's rule, issues such as inequality, corruption, and a lack of political freedoms gave rise to growing opposition against the PRI.
-Amid the global climate of social unrest in 1968 dissidents, primarily students, protested during the Olympic games held in Mexico City.
+Amid the global climate of social unrest in 1968, dissidents, primarily students, protested during the Olympic Games held in Mexico City.
 Tensions escalated, culminating in the Tlatelolco massacre, in which the Mexican Army killed hundreds of unarmed demonstrators in Mexico City.
 Subsequently, a series of economic crises beginning in the 1970s affected the living standards of much of the population.